SpongePowered/Sponge/README.md

 __For [IntelliJ]__
   1. Make sure you have the Gradle plugin enabled (File > Settings > Plugins).
   2. Click File > New > Project from Existing Sources > Gradle and select the root folder for SpongeCommon.
+  3. Select _Use customizable gradle wrapper_ if you do not have Gradle installed.

 ## Building
 __Note:__ If you do not have [Gradle] installed then use ./gradlew for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.